 The locations of the coastal bars are divided into 4 regions.

-To address bar crossing safety, Roads and Maritime Services provides web-cam vision of coastal bars and other locations, to help boat owners in preparing for a voyage.
+To address bar crossing safety, Transport for NSW provides web-cam vision of coastal bars and other locations, to help boat owners prepare for a voyage.
 If you'd like to view footage from any of the bar crossing cameras, you can do so online.